LucaNerlich/adobe-home-automation/README.md

 The "configuration"
 panel publishes state changes for a topic and all devices that subscribe to this topic consume that update.

-On a side note, I am keeping any frontend styling to a minimum and simple, since I want to focus on the underlying logic and not "waste" time.
+On a side note, I am keeping any frontend styling to a minimum and simple.

 ## How to run